• Bookies

 RELATED: Sorry Kevin Durant, The Super Team Era Is Dead And The Data Proves It

 The Field is led by Eastern Conference teams that showed considerable interest in the summer.
-That includes the Boston Celtics, Miami Heat and Atlanta Hawks, as well as the West-leading Denver Nuggets
+That includes the Boston Celtics, Utah Jazz and Orlando Magic

 Visit site